 The Fylde Boat Angling Club formed in 1971 and started using the derelict car park soon afterwards as an underground boat store.
 Around 60 boats are registered with the Club which has upwards of 200 members.

-This is what the entrance to their underground boat store looked like, back in 2014 before the promenade was rebuilt.
+Do you remember this entrance to their underground boat store?
+This photo is from 2014, before the promenade was rebuilt.

 Inside was a dank, dark space.
 It was quite huge, with bays on either side with some of the club fishing boats stored by their owners.
 Laterly it made a good storage space for the tractors which take the boats to water.